tmatijevich/UserLog/README.md

 END_VAR
 ```

-Setup a loop to log `NumOfMessages` messages.
+Write a series of messages to the user logbook.

 ```
 // Write a burst of events to the user logbook